 Graham is a chartered chemical and civil engineer with nearly 40 years of experience and until recently working with the Environment Agency on the delivery of major flood protection schemes in England.
 In the 1980s Graham, with his wife Philippa, were sent by Mid Africa Ministry (CMS) to live in Kabale and work with the Diocese of Kigezi, Church of Uganda, on community water schemes, for six and a half years.
 They also spent time in leading and preaching in church services and supporting missions in schools.
 Graham and Philippa have three children and their youngest was born in Uganda, at Kisiizi hospital.
 In their home church in Crawley, West Sussex, Graham is a youth leader and a member of the mission strategy team.

 Kate works in marketing and communications for Oxfordshire Community Foundation, and has many years experience of fundraising both professionally and personally.
 Kate also volunteers as Guider-in-Charge for her local Girlguiding group, and in 2013 led a trip to Uganda with 18 Guides and leaders to work on a WATSAN project.
-Kate lives in North Oxford with her husband Bryn.
+Kate lives in North Oxford with her husband Bryn and daughter Lorna.